dahlem/deep-reinforcement-learning-navigation/README.md

 ### Instructions

-Follow the instructions in `Navigation.ipynb` to get started with training the agent!
+Follow the instructions in `Report.ipynb` to get started with training the agent!